fenago/python-journey/md/Lab_5.md

 are amazingly useful, even in simple programs.

-Because dictionaries are less familiar to many programmers than other basic data structures such as lists and strings, some of the examples illustrating dictionary use are slightly more complex than the corresponding examples for other built-in data structures.
-It may be necessary to read parts of [chapter
-8]
-to fully understand some of the examples in this lab.

-### What is a dictionary?

-If you've never
-used associative arrays or hash tables in other languages, a good way to start understanding the use of dictionaries is to compare them with
-lists:

--   [Values in lists are accessed by means of integers called *indices*, which indicate where in the list a given value is found.]
--   [Dictionaries access values by means of integers, strings, or other Python objects called *keys*, which indicate where in the dictionary a given value is found.
-In other words, both lists and dictionaries provide indexed access to arbitrary values, but the set of items that can be used as dictionary indices is much larger than, and contains, the set of items that can be used as list indices.
-Also, the mechanism that dictionaries use to provide indexed access is quite different from that used by lists.]
--   [Both lists and dictionaries can store objects of any type.]
--   [Values stored in a list are implicitly *ordered* by their positions in the list, because the indices that access these values are consecutive integers.
-You may or may not care about this ordering, but you can use it if desired.
-Values stored in a dictionary are *not* implicitly ordered relative to one another because dictionary keys aren't just numbers.
-Note that if you're using a dictionary but also care about the order of the items (the order in which they were added, that is), you can use an *ordered dictionary*, which is a dictionary subclass that can be imported from the [collections] module.
-You can also define an order on the items in a dictionary by using another data structure (often a list) to store such an ordering explicitly; this won't change the fact that basic dictionaries have no implicit (built-in) ordering.]

 In spite of the differences between them, the use of dictionaries and lists often appears to be the same.
 As a start, an empty dictionary is created much like an empty list, but with curly braces instead of square